material-components/material-components-android/docs/components/BadgeDrawable.md

 --------------------------------------- | ---------------------------------------------- | ------------------------------------
 ![badge_icon](assets/IconOnlyBadge.png) | ![badge_with_number_8](assets/BadgeNumber.png) | ![badge_with_999+](assets/BadgeNumberLongerThanMaxCharCount.png)

+NOTE: This component is still under development and may not support the full range of customization Material Android components generally support (e.g. themed attributes).

 A `BadgeDrawable` represents dynamic information such as a number of pending requests in a [`BottomNavigationView`](BottomNavigationView.md) or [`TabLayout`](TabLayout.md).